The Art of Simplicity – 40 Accessible Activist Activities

 - Decolonize your bookshelf.

-- Update your reading list with contemporary fiction and nonfiction by black authors.
+- Update your reading list with contemporary fiction and nonfiction by Black authors.

 - Listen to The 1619 Project by the New York Times or get a laugh in with your information with Yo, Is This Racist.